 Instructions

-Add butter to now empty pot and let melt over medium heat.
-Whisk in flour, paprika, dill, salt, and pepper and cook, whisking constantly, 1 minute.
+- Add butter to now empty pot and melt over medium heat.
+Whisk in flour, paprika, dill, 1 teaspoon salt, and 1 teaspoon pepper; cook, whisking constantly, 1 minute.
 Deglaze pan with wine, whisking, until evaporated.

 Notes